rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

 power outlet - usb cable - raspberry pi - usb cable - nexus 7 - bluetooth keyboard - (happy girlfriend watching TV)

+Another neat thing about this approach is that while you're tethering via USB, my tablet is also pulling some charge through the connection.
+The amount of power left over to charge the device is minimal, but The tablet's battery will last quite a bit longer this way.

 ### Configuring your Pi

 First, you're going to want to set up a static IP address for your usb connection.